-A surreal tale of a young Creole girl who loses her brother in Hurricane Katrina, but harnesses Haitian vodou spirits to find him.
+A surreal tale of a young Creole girl who loses her brother in Hurricane Katrina, and harnesses ancestral Haitian vodou spirits to find him.

 Who Am I?

-I am the award winning writer-director of the short film Soap and Roses, a poet and educator and we are on Razoo to raise post production funds to produce a trailer for The Repass.
-Having worked for companies like Lionsgate, One Race FIlms and The Firm, I wanted to bring these experiences to directing and producing my first original feature film.
-I love making thrilling films about the challenges of the human spirit and uncovering hidden truths, and making this film continues to be an exciting adventure.
+I am the award winning writer-director of the short film Soap and Roses, a poet and educator and we are on Razoo to raise development funds for The Repass.
+After working with Lionsgate, One Race FIlms and The Firm, I wanted to bring these invaluable experiences to directing and producing my first original feature film.
+The Repass is a thrilling film about the challenges of the human spirit, uncovering hidden truths, and celebrating our passion for living.

 Why do I want to tell this story?